Listen to the Podcast

 Emotional Cycle in Stock Market

-Here, it's starting to roll over then I’ll use this correction to increase my position but they're unaware that now the move is ended.
+Here, it's starting to roll over.
+Then I’ll use this correction to increase my position, but they're unaware that now the move is ended.

-The extension was too far and then you know brilliant at this price let's double its so then they’re right at number six and then at number seven you're starting to hurt.
+The extension was too far, and then you know brilliant at this price let's double it's so then they’re right at number six.
+And then at number seven, you're starting to hurt.

 And then again you get the selloff; you get the markdown stage which sells off.

-When you start looking at it you can always find those cycles, depending on what time frame you're looking at.
+When you start looking at it, you can always find those cycles, depending on what time frame you're looking at.
 Here is the Monthly time frame and again you'll see those things.

 Be patient with your trades

-Anyways long story short, when I went in for the consultation the doctor said ok they need to come out why don't we schedule something and we go ahead and we say, well we have an appointment in two days and he checks into and he says it's a 30 minute appointment and procedure will probably take 45 minute and would you want us to cancel the appointment or would you want us to cancel and reschedule or do you want to just do it then and we'll come in a little early if you want.
+Anyways long story short, when I went in for the consultation, the doctor said ok they need to come out.
+Why don't we schedule something?
+Well, we have an appointment in two days.
+He says it's a 30-minute appointment and procedure will probably take 45 minutes.
+And would you want us to cancel the appointment or would you want us to cancel and reschedule?
+Or do you want to do it then and we'll come in a little early if you want?

 Get things done

-Because sometimes what they'll do is they'll come back to this level and then they’ll bounce and retest it and then they might roll over again or bounce or move sideways and then they’ll power higher.
+Because sometimes what they'll do is they'll come back to this level, and then they’ll bounce and retest it, and then they might roll over again.
+Or bounce or move sideways and then they’ll power higher.

-It'll just be more viable, it'll be more sustainable, more worthwhile.
+It'll just be more viable.
+It'll be more sustainable, more worthwhile.

 Trading them well!
-Take care and I'll see you next week
+Take care, and I'll see you next week.